-Named Leaders Entering and Advancing Public Service (LEAPS), the program kicks off September 21 with a lunchtime keynote address by David Simas ’95, a former White House chief strategist and now CEO of the Obama Foundation, followed September 22 and 23 by the Public Interest Law Retreat.
+Named Leaders Entering and Advancing Public Service (LEAPS), the program kicks off September 21 with a lunchtime keynote address by David Simas ’95, a former White House chief strategist and now CEO of the Obama Foundation (pictured above), followed September 22 and 23 by the Public Interest Law Retreat.
 The Law School will also hold its first annual Leadership in Public Service Read featuring Just Mercy, Bryan Stevenson’s memoir about defending death row clients and others overlooked by the criminal justice system.

 “LEAPS was a year in the making, and we anticipate it will have an impact on the Law School by empowering public service-minded leaders to discover their unique paths to fulfilling careers across all areas of law,” said Dean Vincent Rougeau.
 “It will help them discern through mentorship how their talents can best advance the public good.”

 LEAPS is all-encompassing, holistic, and flexible, and BC Law expects students to become involved in any number of ways during their three years: by attending a panel discussion or workshop, participating in a leadership book read, taking a leadership class, joining a related student group, completing a summer public interest placement, or fulfilling the fifty-hour pro bono pledge.
 They may also choose to complete a more rigorous set of prerequisites to become a Public Interest Designation Fellow at graduation or complete a capstone or similar-type project in their third year as a LEAPS scholar.